 In his ten years of life, the impressions of many worlds had been imprinted on his mind, and no one who had heard this most evocative of sounds could ever forget it.
 He was listening to the voice of the wind, as it sighed and whispered across the lifeless landscape a hundred meters above his head. . .
-He . . . tried to project himself into the unknown, hostile world from which he was protected by all the safety devices that three hundred years of space technology could contrive.
+He . .

+tried to project himself into the unknown, hostile world from which he was protected by all the safety devices that three hundred years of space technology could contrive.
 Someday, when he had passed his survival tests, he would go up into that world and see with his own eyes the lakes and chasms and low-lying orange clouds, lit by the thin cold rays of the distant sun.

-He begins recording the sound but at first only gets silence.
+only gets silence.

 Then, out of that silence, came something new.
-It was faint and distant, yet conveyed the impression of overwhelming power.
+It was faint and distant, vet conveyed the impression of overwhelming power.
 First there was a thin scream that mounted second by second in intensity, but somehow never came any closer.
-The screams rose swiftly to a demonic shriek, with undertones of thunderthen dwindled away as quickly as it had appeared. . .
+The screams rose swiftly to a demonic shriek, with undertones of thunder-then dwindled away as quickly as it had appeared. . .
 Then there was only the sighing of the wind, even lonelier than before.

-Karl Helmer, whom he idolizes, and plays the months.
-His cousin Karl has also matured sound for him.
-Karl teases him and then and is an unpredictable genius. identifies the sound as "a ram-tanker making a scoop."
-Duncan is at first disappointed that we learn of rivalry between the Makenzies it is not something more exotic and wishes he and Karl's family.
-Karl and Duncan had been
+Duncan promptly calls his older cousin Karl Helmer, whom he idolizes, and plays the sound for him.
+Karl teases him and then identifies the sound as "a ram-tanker making a scoop."
+Duncan is at first disappointed that it is not something more exotic and wishes he had not given Karl the chance to ruin his little fantasy of something really exotic.